anusha-murali/anusha-murali.github.io/dfs.md

 **How do we find if there is a back-edge during DFS?**

 During DFS traversal, let us add vertices to the stack during postorder visit.
-Therefore, during DFS of the above graph, we first add $C$, then add $B$ and finally add $A$ to the stack.
 Each time when we add a vertex $v$ to the stack, we must check whether $v$'s parent is already in the stack.
+If $v$'s parent is already in the stack, adding $v$ to the stack will introduce a back-edge, and therefore a cycle.

+In the above example, during DFS of the above graph, we first add $C$, then add $B$ and finally add $A$ to the stack.
+When we add $A$, we find that $A$'s parent, $C$, is already in the stack.
+So, we have detected a cycle!

 Following Python code implements cycle detection using DFS.